Why do you need to have an adult Oyster Card or Contactless card when visiting the United Kingdom?

 But, if you forgot to order your card, don’t worry!
 You can purchase your card upon arrival at the airports or all over the city.

 Visitor card vs. Oyster card

 You can buy your Oyster card at London airports or in the city.
 But, Those who want to buy it from outside the UK and ahead of their travel date they can get a Visitor Oyster Card online.
 Visitors can order the card in advance and have it posted to any place in the world.
 It is an excellent choice for those who feel worried or stressed concerning the concept of purchasing the Card when in London, and they prefer it in advance.
 Price-wise, there are nothing significant differences between these two cards.

-Important Note: We recommend not to buy the Visitor Oyster card if you staying 6 days or more in London.
+Important Note: We suggest not to buy the Visitor Oyster card if you staying 6 days or more in London.
 Buy the standard Oyster card at the airport.
-Because you can receive the deposit amount back when you surrender the card.
+As you can receive the deposit amount back when you surrender the card.